CommitBART: A Large Pre-trained Model for GitHub Commits: CommitBART

 \subsection{Pre-training Tasks}

-We introduce six pre-training tasks that can be divided into three categories for pre-training.
+Apart from text infilling~\cite{lewis2019bart}, we design other five pre-training tasks for commits to pre-train the model and these tasks can be divided into three categories.
 We use the example from Figure~\ref{fig:commit_example} for illustration.
-Specifically, the denosing and cross-modal generation tasks are presented in Figure~\ref{fig:four_tasks}, the contrastive pre-training tasks are presented in Figure~\ref{fig:contrastive_tasks}.
+Specifically, the denoising and cross-modal generation tasks are presented in Figure~\ref{fig:four_tasks}, and the contrastive pre-training tasks are presented in Figure~\ref{fig:contrastive_tasks}.